jmvilaverde/DataScience-ReproducibleResearch-PA2/PA2.md

-# Data Science - Reproducible Research - Peer Assessment 2 - Analysis of Weather Event in US and Harmful and Economic impact using NOAA Storm Database
+# Analysis of Weather Event in US and Harmful and Economic impact using NOAA Storm Database
 by jmvilaverde
 Monday, June 15, 2015